 - Are they able to live on their own?

 - Are they working full time?

-- And are they currently receiving any kind of disability benefits?
+- And are they currently receiving any disability benefits?

-The answers to these three questions will usually give us a pretty good idea about whether or not someone’s Brachial Palsy diagnosis is going to have any kind of meaningful affect on the outcome of their life insurance application.
+The answers to these three questions will usually give us a good idea about whether or not someone’s Brachial Palsy diagnosis will have any meaningful effect on the outcome of their life insurance application.

 The good news is…

-That for the vast majority of individuals who do apply for a traditional term or whole life insurance policy after having been diagnosed with Brachial Palsy, their diagnoses won’t have any effect on the outcome of their life insurance application whatsoever!
-Which brings us to the last topic that we wanted to take a moment and discuss which is…
+That for the vast majority of individuals who do apply for a traditional term or whole life insurance policy after having been diagnosed with Brachial Palsy, their diagnoses won’t affect the outcome of their life insurance application whatsoever!
+Which brings us to the last topic that we wanted to take a moment and discuss, which is…